Drug and Alcohol Rehab in Reading

 Even with the harshest of these consequences, the right support can help an individual to manage and even reverse the damage done.

 You may be given prescription drugs to help ease these symptoms, such as Librium or Chlordiazepoxide.
 This is to help with the effects of alcohol withdrawal syndrome.

 Alcohol detox tends to use Librium, whereas the medication used during a drug detox will depend on the specific substance or substances used.
 It is possible that more than on prescription drug will need to be used simultaneously.

 Phase 3: Therapy/ Maintenance

-This can include group therapy, motivational interviewing, cognitive behavioural therapy and even family counselling.
+This can include group therapy, individual therapy, motivational interviewing, cognitive behavioural therapy and even family counselling.
 It aims to get to the bottom of your issues and find out the root cause of your addiction.

 Phase 4: Aftercare